bxparks/AUnit/README.md

 (respectively).

 When the instance of the test case is statically initialized, it adds itself to a linked list.
-The root of that singly linked list is given by `Test::getRoot()`.
+The root of that singly-linked list is given by `Test::getRoot()`.
 The `TestRunner::run()` method traverses the linked list, executing each test case until it passes, fails or is skipped.

-Here is an outline of what an AUnit unit test sketch:
+Here is a rough outline of an AUnit unit test sketch:

 ```
 #line 2 AUnitTest.ino